pingcap/docs-cn/tidb-binlog/upgrade-tidb-binlog.md

 4. Reconnect the TiDB cluster to the service.
 5. Make sure that the old version of Drainer has replicated the data in the old version of Pump to the downstream completely;

-    Query the `status` interface of Drainer，command as below：
+    Query the `status` interface of Drainer, command as below:

     {{< copyable "shell-regular" >}}